LotP1/SwitchVerifier/README.md

 # Features:
  - generates a token based on hardware values and a user hash
  - doesn't use any internet connection to generate the token
- - currently works with these discord servers:
+ - currently works with these discord servers: <br>
  (contact me on discord `lotp` if you would like to add this to your server)

 # Credits: